Gophers, Badgers colliding for hockey border battles this weekend

 Added Zumwinkle, "Coming into this weekend, certainly everyone on our team does have a chip on their shoulder."

 To reverse the trend in the series, the Gophers must find a way to slow a Badgers attack that's averaging 3.9 goals per game.
-Senior forward Daryl Watts has 11 goals and 10 assists in only 10 games, her 2.1 points per game leading the country.
+Senior forward Daryl Watts has 11 goals and 10 assists in only 10 games.
+Her 2.1 points per game lead the country.

 "Both teams have the ability that if you have a lapse, it can end up in the back of your net," Frost said.